hatfieldlibrary/oai-provider-service/README.md

 ### Routes:

 The Express server will start on default port 3000.
 You should be able to access the sample repository using these links.
-If you wish, you can specify the port in configuration.
-See the following section on development.
+For suggestions on how to configure the default port, see the following section on development.

 * [`http://localhost:3000/sample/oai?verb=Identify`](http://localhost:3000/sample/oai?verb=Identify)
 * [`http://localhost:3000/sample/oai?verb=ListMetadataFormats`](http://localhost:3000/sample/oai?verb=ListMetadataFormats)